agladckov/kashin_quantization/README.md

-# kashin_quantization
+# Kashin quantization
-This is a small academic project devoted to implementation of Kashin quantization algorithm for
+This is a small academic project devoted to implementation of Kashin quantization algorithm for large language model.